 Currently I'm only running Pathfinder, because in my mind Paizo is the true inheritor of D&D. Hasbro seems to be lost as far as this hobby is concerned, and WotC is just a subsidiary of Hasbro now.
 Paizo is what TSR always wanted to be and they run their company with a true passion for the games we play.

 I like games with an old-school feel but a modern sense of story-telling.
 I think of them as the games I wanted to run as a kid, if only I'd known how.

 I've lived an adventurous life in the past.
 I've served in the army as a medic, competed and coached martial arts in three different countries and taught hand to hand combat to the American military.
 I still serve in the National Guard, but not for much longer now (whoo!)

 My present life is more sedate.
 After sustaining a neck injury on active duty, I went back to school to complete my degree in Information Technology.
-I recently finished that, leaving a lot more time for better things.
+I finished that a while back now, leaving a lot more time for better things.

 HOW TO GET INTO MY GAMES